-There are two unfunded defined benefits schemes, originally established by the Fire Brigade Pensions Act 1925, to provide pensions for all whole-time members of the Fire and Rescue Service.
-The main scheme details date from 1992 with a revised scheme introduced in 2006.
+There are three unfunded defined benefits schemes, originally established by the Fire Brigade Pensions Act 1925, to provide pensions for all whole-time members of the Fire and Rescue Service.
+The main scheme details date from 1992 with a revised scheme in 2006 and a new scheme introduced from 1 April 2015.